 What’s often overlooked when dealing with diversification is over-diversification.
 Studies have shown that having too many investments is just as harmful to a portfolio as having too few.
-This is because spreading capital among too many investments can create demands on energy and time that can reduce the ability to effectively manage any one of the investments.
+This is because spreading capital among too many investments can create demands on energy and time that can reduce the ability to effectively manage any of the investments.
 There is danger in doing things halfway.

 III.
 7 Strategies to Counteract The Coronavirus Effects on Retirement.

-The coronavirus has delivered a devastating blow to just about everyone and their retirement accounts.
+The coronavirus has delivered a devastating blow to everyone and their retirement accounts.
 Here are a handful of strategies to help you regain your financial footing to serve you now and well into the future.